Cundell66/PriceAlert/README.md

 To get started, take a look at src/app/page.tsx.

-Might have issues wuith cron job
+issues with cron job due to genkit